JHU-PL-Lab/www-fpse/notes.md

 * See RWOC chapters on variants and records for lots of new conventions and examples.
 * Extensible variants - OCaml manual 8.14
 * Pretty printing data with `ppx_deriving`
-* GADTS - see PLII lecture notes
+* GADTS - see PLII lecture notes.
+* Type-driven development - very important topic to touch on somewhere; fits well with GADTS.

 * record field name punning - RWOC Ch5
 * `let r' = { r with x = ..; y = }`  for changing just a few fields - RWOC 5
 * Embedding record declarations in variants - like named args on variant fields: